 No big deal.

-To apply your grout, just grab your grout float and scoop some up, then apply it to the tile (focusing on the spaces between the tile, obviously) using a 45-degree angle and a good amount of pressure.
-You want to push the grout into the holes without getting a ton extra on the tile.
-Once you’ve completed a small section, go back with the float at a 90-degree angle and scrape each tile to remove any excess thinset – this will make cleanup much easier!
+To apply your grout, just grab your rubber float and scoop some up, then apply it to the tile using a 45-degree angle and a good amount of pressure.
+You want to push the grout into the spaces without getting a ton extra on the tile.
+Once you’ve completed a small section, go back with the float at a 90-degree angle and scrape each tile to remove any excess grout – this will make cleanup much easier!

 After you’ve allowed the grout in one section to set for about 10 minutes, go back with a damp sponge (you want it to be wet enough to clean the tile but not so wet that it’s dripping) and wipe down the tiles to remove any grout from them.
-This will also clean up your grout lines quite a bit.
-I found that when I had a grout line that was looking a little splotchy or weird, if I just ran my finger along the line it smoothed out nicely and suddenly looked way better.
-I didn’t do this for all of the lines, just the ones that looked like they needed a little extra help.
+I recommend having a bucket of water to help you clean off the sponge as you work.

 My method for this part of the project was similar to laying the tile – I picked a 3-ish foot section of tile, grouted it, and then moved onto the next section.
 By the time I got the second section finished, the first was ready to be cleaned.
 So I cleaned it, then moved onto the third section – once it was done, I went back and cleaned the second.
 Continue in that manner until the whole area is grouted and cleaned.